National Bahá’í Review/Issue 71/Text

-Gardens at Bahji extended
+Gardens at Bahjí extended[edit]

-REJOICE ANNOUNCE FRIENDS BEAUTIFICATION DURING CONFLICT AGITATING MIDDLE EAST FOURTH QUADRANT AREA SURROUNDING MOST HOLY SHRINE EMBRACING OLIVE GROVE SOUTHWEST PILGRIM HOUSE BAHJI.
+REJOICE ANNOUNCE FRIENDS BEAUTIFICATION DURING CONFLICT AGITATING MIDDLE EAST FOURTH QUADRANT AREA SURROUNDING MOST HOLY SHRINE EMBRACING OLIVE GROVE SOUTHWEST PILGRIM HOUSE BAHJÍ.
 BLESSED SHRINE AND MANSION NOW COMPLETELY ENCIRCLED BEAUTIFUL GARDENS INSPIRED BY PATTERN HARAM-I-AQDAS CREATED BY BELOVED GUARDIAN.
-PRAYING SHRINES SUPPORTERS MOST GREAT NAME EVERY LAND MAY REDOUBLE EFFORTS PROMOTE INTERESTS PRECIOUS FAITH IN ANTICIPATION FIVE YEAR GLOBAL
+PRAYING SHRINES SUPPORTERS MOST GREAT NAME EVERY LAND MAY REDOUBLE EFFORTS PROMOTE INTERESTS PRECIOUS FAITH IN ANTICIPATION FIVE YEAR GLOBAL PLAN SOON TO BE LAUNCHED.

-UNIVERSAL HOUSE OF JUSTICE
+4 December 1973 UNIVERSAL HOUSE OF JUSTICE

 Next Global Plan To Last Five Years[edit]

-T2 all National Spiritual Assemblies S .tr Bahá’í Friends,
+To all National Spiritual Assemblies

-Five months separate us from Riḍván 1974 when the next global plan will be launched.
-For a period of five years the attention, resources and energies of the Bahá’í World Community will be directed to achieving the aims of this plan. ‘
+Five months separate us from Ridván 1974 when the next global plan will be launched.
+For a period of five years the attention, resources and energies of the Bahá’í World Community will be directed to achieving the aims of this plan.

 By Naw-Rúz 1974 you will have been notified of the overall goals of the plan and the specific tasks assigned to each of your national communities.
 Each one of you is therefore urged to arrange for a meeting, at Naw-Rúz or soon after, to which you will invite the Board of Counsellors in your zone to be represented and at which the plan can be considered and thorough consultation held on the manner in which each one of your communities will launch it.

 You are asked to give careful consideration as soon as possible to the advisability of holding one or more conferences in conjunction with your Convention or soon after.
 You may wish to consult the Counsellors on this matter.
 We believe that such conferences would greatly assist in acquainting the friends with the nature and aims of the plan and in enlisting their enthusiasm and resolution to achieve it.
-All details as to the number of such conferences, their timing, their agendas are left entirely to your discretion, but we
+All details as to the number of such conferences, their timing, their agendas are left entirely to your discretion, but we recommend that in planning them you attach great importance to the participation of youth so that they may feel wholly identified with the tasks assigned and give their immediate and maximum support to their accomplishment.

-Now is the time to begin directing the thoughts and plans of the friends to the next great demand which will be made upon them and we assure you of our prayers at the Sacred Threshold that you may be guided and strengthened to take such decisions and make such plans as will enable your communities to anticipate with eagerness and receive withjoy the new tasks to be offered them, tasks whose wholehearted
+Now is the time to begin directing the thoughts and plans of the friends to the next great demand which will be made upon them and we assure you of our prayers at the Sacred Threshold that you may be guided and strengthened to take such decisions and make such plans as will enable your communities to anticipate with eagerness and receive with joy the new tasks to be offered them, tasks whose wholehearted and united accomplishment will raise the Community of the Most Great Name to a position where it may have far greater effect upon men’s minds and prepare it for further thrilling and awe-inspiring achievements in the pursuit of its ultimate goal of the redemption of mankind.

 With Loving Bahá’í greetings,

-The Universal House of Justice
+The Universal House of Justice November 21, 1973

-Contribute to F Lmd
+Contribute to Fund

 [Page 2]

-Standards for Bahá’í’ publishing
+Standards for Bahá’í publishing[edit]

-Recognizing the need for a great increase in the provision of Bahá’í literature in all languages, we havereviewed the whole process of Bahá’ípublishing including such matters as reviewing, standards of production, sales and distribution, relationships between National Spiritual Assemblies, the international needs of the teaching work and the position of Bahá’í authors.
+Recognizing the need for a great increase in the provision of Bahá’í literature in all languages, we have reviewed the whole process of Bahá’í publishing including such matters as reviewing, standards of production, sales and distribution, relationships between National Spiritual Assemblies, the international needs of the teaching work and the position of Bahá’í authors.
 We are eager both to stimulate the supply of new works and to liberate the channels of publication and distribution.
-We wish to encourage Baha’ i authors as well as to promote production of the basic texts of the Faith.
+We wish to encourage Bahá’í authors as well as to promote production of the basic texts of the Faith.

 We therefore ask you to study the attached memorandum yourselves, pass it on to your Publishing Trusts and/or other agencies concerned, and make it available generally to the friends in whatever way you may find practicable.